Give thanks this holiday season! Share what you are thankful for with this Thanksgiving Tree canvas.

 There is a park on the way home from Littlest’s school, and when the weather is nice, really any time it’s not raining, he often asks to stop and play on the way home.
 I’ve started stashing snacks and a drink in my bag when I pick him up so I’m ready for impromptu play dates whenever we can.

 We are currently enjoying some lovely ‘fall’ weather, with late afternoon temperatures in the 70s.
-Glorious weather for some time running around at the park.
-It reminds me why I swelter through the summer months.
+Not only is it glorious weather for some time running around at the park, but Ii reminds me why I swelter through the summer months.
 The leaves on the trees at the park have begun to fall and Littlest was asking about the colors of the leaves.
 Most of the trees at this park are post oak trees, which, sadly, just turn brown in the fall and then fall to the ground.

 Because we are pretty surrounded by trees that don’t have leaves that change to vibrant hues, our own yard only has pine trees, Littlest has become very interested in trees with leaves that do change color.
 Personally, I love the fall leaves on Crape myrtles.